ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 address, clients MAY choose to opportunistically use the Encrypted Resolver even without this certificate check ({{opportunistic}}).

-If resolving the name of an Encrypted Resolver from an SVCB record yields an IP address that was not presented in the Additional Answers section or ipv4hint or ipv6hint fields of the original SVCB query, the connection made to that IP address MUST pass the same TLS certificate checks before being allowed to replace a previously known and validated IP address for the same Encrypted Resolver name.
+If resolving the name of a Designated Resolver from an SVCB record yields an IP address that was not presented in the Additional Answers section or ipv4hint or ipv6hint fields of the original SVCB query, the connection made to that IP address MUST pass the same TLS certificate checks before being allowed to replace a previously known and validated IP address for the same Designated Resolver name.

 ## Opportunistic Discovery {#opportunistic}